stevenleeg/Macgrab/readme.markdown

 If you want to run Macgrab without having to leave a terminal window open, just run `python watcher.py &`.
 This will spawn a new process in the background, allowing you to exit out of the terminal while still being able to have your screenshots uploaded.

+## Configuring macgrab
+After running macgrab for the first time, a new directory in your home folder called .macgrab is created.
+In this directory is the defaul configuration file, macgrab.conf, which you can edit to your liking.
+Here are the options:

+* `watch_path`: The directory macgrab will watch for new screenshots.
+Defaults to ~/Desktop
+* `sound`: The path to a sound file which is played after every upload.
+Defaults to /System/Library/Sounds/Purr.aiff
+* `post_delete`: If set to true, macgrab will delete screenshots after a successful upload.
+Defaults to false.

 ## Licensing
 Because this project was created for the purpose of education, I encourage anybody to take my work and learn from it by doing whatever you'd like with it!
 For this reason, this project is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)